Vanguard Long-Term Treasury Index ETF (NASDAQ:VGLT) Announces Dividend Increase – $0.19 Per Share

 Vanguard Long-Term Treasury Index ETF (NASDAQ:VGLT – Get Free Report) announced a monthly dividend on Wednesday, December 20th, Zacks reports.
 Investors of record on Tuesday, December 26th will be given a dividend of 0.19 per share on Thursday, December 28th.
-This represents a $2.28 annualized dividend and a yield of 3.70%.
-The ex-dividend date is Friday, December 22nd.
-This is a boost from Vanguard Long-Term Treasury Index ETF’s previous monthly dividend of $0.18.
+This represents a $2.28 annualized dividend and a dividend yield of 3.70%.
+The ex-dividend date of this dividend is Friday, December 22nd.
+This is a positive change from Vanguard Long-Term Treasury Index ETF’s previous monthly dividend of $0.18.

 Vanguard Long Term Government Bond ETF (the Fund) seeks to track the performance of a market-weighted government bond index with a long-term, dollar-weighted average maturity.
 It employs a passive management or indexing investment approach designed to track the performance of the Barclays Capital U.S.